 - A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Obtain management's representation that the listing is complete.
 Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and - i.
-Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law; - No category exceptions noted nor late submission in 2023, therefore, no testing applied in 2024. - ii.
-Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter); - No category exceptions noted nor late submission in 2023, therefore, no testing applied in 2024. - iii.
-If the contract was amended (e.g. change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and - No category exceptions noted nor late submission in 2023, therefore, no testing applied in 2024. - iv.
-Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract. - No category exceptions noted nor late submission in 2023, therefore, no testing applied in 2024.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law;

+ii.
+Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter);

+iii.
+If the contract was amended (e.g. change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and iv.
+Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.